rapmed/CTA-deface/README.md

 # CTA-DEFACE

-## CTA-DEFACE: De-Identification Network for CT Angiography
+## Deep learning-based defacing tool for CT angiography: CTA-DEFACE

 This repository provides an easy to use Python tool for automated de-identification of CT angiography images.